Evinature Blog

 How to Use Probiotics for IBS

 Although there is promising evidence for probiotics for IBS, it’s best to consult with your doctor or dietician to select the right probiotic strain for your specific needs.
 A broad-spectrum probiotic supplement will not target specific symptoms but may improve general gut health.
-You can also boost your gut health by consuming probiotic foods such as fermented food like miso, kimchi, and yogurt.
+You can also boost your gut health by consuming probiotic foods such as fermented foods like miso, kimchi, and yogurt.

 L-Glutamine for IBS